Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: Numerical scheme for atmospheric luminosity

 \subsection{Isolated planet}

 After the dissipation of the protoplanetary disc, cooling is no longer taken care of by the gas flow outside of the Hill radius.
 Instead, cooling is directly achieved by loss of radiation from the photosphere.
-We assume in this case that the hydrogen/helium envelope contracts to form a geometrically thin envelope.
+We assume in this case that the hydrogen-helium envelope contracts to form a geometrically thin envelope.
 We then calculate the photospheric temperature directly from the luminosity, $L = 4 \pi R^2 \sigma_{\rm SB} T_{\rm pho}^4$.
 The pressure at the photosphere follows from integration of the hydrostatic equilibrium from $\tau=0$ to $\tau=2/3$, which yields

-where $g$ is the gravitational acceleration at the surface and $\kappa_0$ is the opacity of the envelope at low temperatures (which we set to $\kappa_0 = 0.1\,{\rm kg\,m^{-2}}$).
+where $g$ is the gravitational acceleration at the surface and $\kappa_{\rm d}$ is the opacity of the envelope at the ambient temperature of the now-dissipated protoplanetary disc (which we set to $\kappa_{\rm d} = 0.1\,{\rm kg\,m^{-2}}$).
 The pressure at the bottom of the envelope follows

 The temperature at the bottom of the envelope is then calculated from the adiabatic relation between the photosphere and the surface.
 We have compared this approach to an algorithm that allows for the envelope to extend upwards to regions of lower gravity and found no significant differences.
 The geometrically thin assumption is therefore preferred, given its known analytical solution for $P_{\rm env}$ as a function of $M_{\rm env}$.
+When the envelope has been removed by the XUV irradiation from the star, the outgassed atmosphere is exposed directly to vacuum cooling conditions.